CocoaPods/cocoapods.org/README.md

 This app is a Sinatra app.
 We use [slim](http://slim-lang.com) as a templating language, and [flounder](https://bitbucket.org/technologyastronauts/oss_flounder/) as our ORM against the trunk database.

 A lot of the logic around search is based on work from [@floere](https://github.com/floere) in [picky](http://pickyrb.com).
 All of the CocoaPods specific parts of search is in [search.config.js](https://github.com/CocoaPods/cocoapods.org/blob/master/assets/javascripts/search.config.js).

+## Things to note

+* Large scale design changes should be discussed in a [new issue](https://github.com/cocoapods/cocoapods.org/issues/new) first.
+* By default the server will use the production search database in a development environment.
+This is so you don't have to run your own instance of search.

+## What is this?

+This app is a Sinatra app.
+We use [slim](http://slim-lang.com) as a templating language, and [flounder](https://bitbucket.org/technologyastronauts/oss_flounder/) as our ORM against the trunk database.

+A lot of the logic around search is based on work from [@floere](https://github.com/floere) in [picky](http://pickyrb.com).
+All of the CocoaPods specific parts of search is in [search.config.js](https://github.com/CocoaPods/cocoapods.org/blob/master/assets/javascripts/search.config.js).
+## Things to note

+* Large scale design changes should be discussed in a [new issue](https://github.com/cocoapods/cocoapods.org/issues/new) first.
+* By default the server will use the production search database in a development environment.
+This is so you don't have to run your own instance of search.

+## What is this?

+This app is a Sinatra app.
+We use [slim](http://slim-lang.com) as a templating language, and [flounder](https://bitbucket.org/technologyastronauts/oss_flounder/) as our ORM against the trunk database.

+A lot of the logic around search is based on work from [@floere](https://github.com/floere) in [picky](http://pickyrb.com).
+All of the CocoaPods specific parts of search is in [search.config.js](https://github.com/CocoaPods/cocoapods.org/blob/master/assets/javascripts/search.config.js).